wchong808/template/projects/project-2.md

 Vacay is implemented using [Flask] (http://flask.pocoo.org/), a microframework for Python.
 Within three weeks, we created a website that implements configuration of multiple switches with one click .

 In this project I gained experience with full-stack web application design and associated technologies, including the Flask Framework for the user interface and linking pages within HTML and Python, and Python for both client and server-side programming.
+From downloading configuration in an excel file.
+You can change the configurations, then uploaded to the site and with the click of one button, all the configirations are then loaded onto your network switch.

 Source: <a href="https://github.com/storybook808/Meraki-Bulk-Configuration-Tool"> <i class="large github icon"> </i>Meraki-Bulk-Configuration-Tool</a>